vishaljansari/CS5337FinalExamUpload/README.md

 #The rover moves in zig-zag direction and aims in the destination co-ordinates(jackpot)

 # Since friday till today PROGRESS REPORT : 1)Arish & vishal-working on communication module
-                                            2) Sagar & juhi - working on drilling
+                                            2) Sagar & juhi - working on drill part